 Valentines Day is coming!
 I love trying to think of ways to DIY gifts that say I love you or simply inspire the heart!
 Of course we will be bombarded with Valentines Day decorations and Valentines Day candy the moment we walk into the stores on January 2nd if not before!
 But there is something so sweet and special about creating DIY Valentines for people we care about that can be customized with special photos or quotes!
 Since becoming more familiar with my Cricut and the Cricut Family I have begun to realize how they have really made the gift making process so fun and easy!
 Within moments of logging into Cricut’s Design Space I was able to choose an adorable DIY Valentines Day gift to create AND knew exactly what I needed!
 (This means a few less things sitting in my “craft stash” unused!)
-I chose a DIY Heart Shaped Puzzle to show you that you can personalize with your favorite photo, quote, or picture!
+I chose a DIY Puzzle in the shape of a heart to show you something you can personalize with your favorite photo, quote, or picture!

 I really love that this is a chance to share a special message or scripture they can enjoy for the life of the puzzle!
 They can also be made in batches with the kids for their friends or as a special gift for a teacher or group leader!

 So, on to how to do this right?
 Remember you can find all of the simplified directions on Cricut’s Design Space too!
 Each item here is a clickable link so you know what I recommend and where you can find it online if you can’t find it locally.
 Some are also affiliate links which means if you shop through them I may earn a commission.
 (To which I say THANK YOU SO MUCH!)

 What you will need to DIY your Heart Puzzle:

 Strong Grip Cricut Mat

 Wide Width Masking Tape or Frog Tape

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.